-ARTICLE 16 HOLIDAYS AND HOLIDAY PAY
+ARTICLE 17 HOLIDAYS AND HOLIDAY PAY

 Section 35.
-All employees hired on or before March 26, 2005 who have completed their probationary period shall be paid for the following holidays whether or not they fall on what would normally be a workday for the employees involved: New Year's Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day, and Christmas Day.
+All employees hired on or before March 26, 2005 who have completed their probationary period shall be paid for the following holidays whether or not they fall on what would normally be a workday for the employees involved:

+New Year's Day, Memorial Day, Fourth of July, Labor Day, Thanksgiving Day, and Christmas Day.
 Such employees shall be entitled to two (2) personal holidays, which must be requested two (2) weeks in advance and approved by the Store Manager.

 All employees hired on or after March 27, 2005 who have completed their probationary period shall be paid for the following holidays whether or not they fall on what would normally be a workday for the employees involved: Memorial Day, Thanksgiving Day and Christmas Day.
-Effective in 2017, employees hired on or after March 27, 2005 shall also be paid for Labor Day.
+Effective in 2017, employees hired on or after March 27, 2005, shall also be paid for Labor Day.
 After two years of service, such employees shall be entitled to one (1) personal holiday, two (2) personal holidays after three (3) years of service and three (3) personal holidays after four years of service, which must be requested two (2) weeks in advance and approved by the Store Manager.

 Section 36.
-All premium shall be paid in accordance with the current contract.
+The Employer may operate its stores, at its sole discretion, on any of the holidays recognized by this agreement.

 Section 37.
-The Employer may operate its stores, at its sole discretion, on any of the holidays recognized by this agreement.

-Section 38.
-Personal Holidays.
-To be eligible for personal holidays during each calendar year, an employee must be on the payroll as of January 1 of each year.
+Personal Holidays: To be eligible for personal holidays during each calendar year, an employee must be on the payroll as of January 1 of each year.
 Such holidays must be taken during the respective calendar year.
 An employee whose employment terminates prior to having taken his personal holiday or who fails to take his personal holiday in the calendar year shall not be entitled to holiday pay.
 In the event an employee fails to schedule his personal holiday by October 1 of the calendar year, the Employer will select a date and schedule such employee for his remaining personal holidays for that year.
-Further, personal holiday shall be granted by seniority, classification and store.
+Further, personal holidays shall be granted by seniority, classification and store.